School of Liberal Arts

 A full description of academic policies for all students in Graduate Programs can be found in the Office of Graduate and Postdoctoral Studies section of this catalog.
 Students should review these policies thoroughly.

 Upon admission to the School of Liberal Arts, students are held responsible for compliance with the regulations of the School of Liberal Arts and of Tulane University as set forth on the University website and in other current or subsequent official statements.
-They should familiarize themselves with these regulations.
+Students should familiarize themselves with these regulations, which include the Code of Student Conduct and Unified Code of Graduate Student Academic Conduct below.

 The University reserves the right to change any of its courses and charges without advance notice and to make such changes applicable to students already registered as well as to new students.